Do you want to know how to make a charcoal poultice and utilize its anti-inflammatory and drawing capabilities?

 The activated charcoal in a poultice is believed to have detoxifying properties, which can draw out toxins from within the body and reduce inflammation or swelling.
 Additionally, it has antiseptic properties which help to prevent infection and promote healing.

-A charcoal poultice is typically left in place for a period of time, often overnight, depending on the severity of the condition.
+The charcoal poultice is typically left in place for a period of time, often overnight, depending on the severity of the condition.

 Benefits of Charcoal Poultice

 The use of charcoal poultice is an ancient remedy that has been used for centuries to help the body expel impurities and reduce inflammation.